FAO and the post-2015 development agenda

 Consultation on hunger, food security and nutrition

-Under the leadership of different UN agencies, FAO was also involved in eight other global thematic consultations - environmental sustainability, education, governance, inequalities, population dynamics, growth and employment, water and sanitation, and energy.
+Under the leadership of different UN agencies, FAO was also involved in eight other global thematic consultations - environmental sustainability; education; governance; inequalities; population dynamics; growth and employment; water and sanitation; and energy.
+The other two were health; and conflict and fragility

 “Hunger, food insecurity and malnutrition can be ended sustainably by 2025.
 The eradication of hunger and malnutrition must be definitive and irreversible based on the right of everyone to safe, sufficient, nutritious and affordable food.
 This vision is achievable.
 Bold and effective action is urgent and both a moral and political imperative.”